ansible/ansible/rst/patterns.rst

 Groups of Groups, and Group Variables
 +++++++++++++++++++++++++++++++++++++

-Using Ansible 0.4, it is possible to make groups of groups and assign variables to groups.
+It is also possible to make groups of groups and assign variables to groups.
 These variables can be used by /usr/bin/ansible-playbook, but not /usr/bin/ansible::